 We value difference, in our force with a difference

-Whoever you are, wherever you’re from, there could be some great opportunities for you, with us in the MDP.
+There are great opportunities for you, with us in the MDP.
 We are a force with a difference.
 We offer a different route into policing, in different working environments, some public-facing and some more behind the scenes.

 In the MDP you have a unique opportunity to specialise in armed policing from the beginning of your career.
 By joining us you’ll bring something unique to our police family too… you.

 Our people are the very foundation of our organisation.
 Your individual background, skills and experiences are exactly what we’re looking for, because we value difference in our force with a difference.

 We recognise the importance of our organisation being representative of the people and communities we serve.
 We understand too that people perform better when they can be themselves and when they are able to work in an environment where they’re treated with respect and feel valued.

 We’re committed to providing an inclusive working environment where everyone can contribute to the organisation’s success and be able to achieve their full potential.

 We are an equal opportunity employer, promoting equality of opportunity for all regardless of background, without discrimination, especially but not exclusively on the grounds of: